KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 You've got ideas to make this project any better?
 Feel free to;
 1. Fork this repository.
-2. Make your mima a pul
+2. Make your mima a pl